greenpeace/planet4-registry/README.md

 0. Copy the `satis.json.default` file to `satis.json`
 1. Add your target domain URL in `satis.json` (`localhost:9292` by default)
 2. Install the dependencies: `composer install`
-3. Build the static Satis registry `composer run build`
+3. Build the static Satis registry `composer run-script build`

 From there you can start using Add the web address to a `composer.json` file to be used for example in `https://github.com/greenpeace/planet4-base`